Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 - I can't use this payload, can I change it?

 You can add the parameters `print_all_payload=True` , Typhon will print all the payloads it generates.

+- This WEB challenge doesn't seem to have stdin open, my `exec(input())` didn't work.

+You can add `intercative=False` to the argument and Typhon will disable all payloads involving `stdin`.

 ## Proof of Concept